-Between the Allgäu Alps and the hilly foothills of the Alps, there are challenging climbs to discover – for example in neighbouring Tyrol on the Hahntennjoch or the Gaichtpass, in the Tannheimer Tal or on the Arlberg.
+A great option for German Alps holidays, between the Allgäu Alps and the hilly foothills of the Alps, there are challenging climbs to discover – for example in neighbouring Tyrol on the Hahntennjoch or the Gaichtpass, in the Tannheimer Tal or on the Arlberg.
 Those who prefer flat terrain can ride directly from the hotel on well-maintained bike paths and low-traffic side roads through the impressive mountain scenery of the Allgäu Alps – past the famous royal castles of Neuschwanstein and Hohenschwangau.

 For optimal recuperation after memorable road cycling through the Allgäu, there’s a spacious spa area including a 15-metre swimming pool with panoramic views.
 The 2,500 m² garden and the nearby Forggensee lake also assist with providing a perfect end to your fabulous, modern alpine room or suite.

 Slovenian Alps: cycling holidays and where to stay

 Introduction to cycling holidays in the Slovenian Alps

 Slovenia is still relatively unknown on the road cycling scene and something of an insider’s choice for an Alpine cycling holiday.